GameServerManagers/LinuxGSM-Docs/Start-Stop-Restart.md

 `./gameserver stop`

-Will attempt to correctly stop a server using (graceful shutdown).
+Will attempt to correctly stop a server properly, using graceful shutdown (sends "quit" command to Source servers for example) when possible.
 Should this fail it will be forced to stop after 30 seconds.

 ## Restarting a server